-After the decision is taken to investigate an accident, the investigation formally starts.
+Once the decision is taken to investigate an accident, the investigation formally starts.
 The investigation process itself can be broken down into a number of phases: after an incident, the first stage is always to set in motion an exploratory investigation - which will take no longer than one or two months - in order to establish whether there is a systematic safety shortcoming worthy of a full investigation by the Board.
 Note too that the occurrence of a series of incidents may be reason to launch an investigation.
 In the next phase, a plan of action is drawn up.
 The investigation itself will result in a (draft) final report that after verification by the parties involved will be published.
 All reports of the Dutch Safety Board are available on its website: www.safetyboard.nl

-Special guidance committees are set up for the purpose of conducting specific investigations.
+A special guidance committee is set up to aid each investigation.
 A guidance committee consists of external experts and is presided by a Board Member.
 It advises about the set-up of an investigation, the conclusions and recommendations.
 It is the Board which finally decides on the content of the reports.

-Once the report has been published and sent to those who are the subject of its recommendations, these stakeholders will be given a maximum of six months (in the case of government institutions) or twelve months (in the case of private organisations) to respond.
+Once the report has been published and sent to those to whom the recommendations are addressed, these stakeholders will be given a maximum of six months (in the case of government institutions) or twelve months (in the case of private organisations) to respond.
 The response has to be sent to the minister responsible for the relevant operational sector.
 A copy of this response must be sent simultaneously to the chairman of the Dutch Safety Board and to the Minister of Security and Justice.
 In this way, the appropriate ministry can fulfil its legal duty to monitor the follow-up actions taken in the light of the Board's recommendations.